pulpcovers/alphabetical-tags-list/README.md

  **Theme Integration** - Tag links use your theme's styling
  **Post Count Display** - Shows number of posts for each tag
  **No Settings Page** - Controlled entirely by shortcode attributes
- **Lightweight** - No external dependencies — JavaScript is inline and minimal
- **Customizable** - Multiple shortcode options for fine-tuning
+ **Lightweight** - No external dependencies — minimal JavaScript and CSS **Customizable** - Multiple shortcode options for fine-tuning

 ## Installation